 - Scenery Porn: The book is ridiculously detailed.

-- Sidekick Song: "What a Game", "Crime of the Century"; in a semi-subversion "Atlantic City"
+- Sidekick Song: "What a Game", "Crime of the Century".
+"Atlantic City" is a semi-subversion.

 - "The Reason You Suck" Speech: From Younger Brother to Father: "You are a complacent man with no thought of history!
 You have traveled everywhere and learned nothing!
 I despise you."

-- Twenty Minutes into the Future: The epilogue of The Musical
+- 20 Minutes into the Future: The epilogue of The Musical.

 - Two Lines, No Waiting: There are three separate plotlines following the three families.
 They cross over and eventually become one towards the end.

-- Villainous Breakdown: Since Fire Chief Will Conclin (Conklin?) is the closest thing to a villain in the show, he breaks down first in "Coalhouse Demands" and even more in "Look What You've Done."
+- Villainous Breakdown: Since Fire Chief Will Conklin is the closest thing to a villain in the show, he breaks down first in "Coalhouse Demands" and even more in "Look What You've Done".